adelinosousa/adelinosousa/README.md

 ## Side Project Graveyard ⚰️

 Sometimes ideas live on a bit longer than the projects, so here’s a collection of my past side projects.
-Some were wild experiments, others a tad too niche, but each taught me something! 📚
+Some were "wild" experiments, others a tad too niche, but each taught me something! 📚

 - **[blue-feather](https://github.com/adelinosousa/blue-feather)**: A Web API for managing device notifications.
 Because pigeons cannot be trusted! 🪶
 - **[huh.sh](https://github.com/adelinosousa/huh.sh)**: Encrypted anonymous messaging.
 Who said that? 🤐